Autonomous shuttle service could soon be coming to Contra Costa County

 Get a weekly recap of the latest San Francisco Bay Area housing news.
 Sign up for NBC Bay Area’s Housing Deconstructed newsletter.

 The glydecar is not sharing a bike path or a bike lane with someone, same space with a railroad or car.
-A closed off pathway could solve some of the safety issues we’re seeing with driverless cars, getting into accidents on city streets.
+A closed off pathway could solve some of the safety issues other cities are seeing with driverless cars, getting into accidents on city streets.

 In downtown Brentwood, the reactions were mixed when it comes to autonomous shuttles being added to the city.